menu

 Occupations and Workforce

-Flippin is a blue-collar town, with 50.59% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Flippin is generally considered to be a blue-collar town.
+50.59% of the Flippin workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Flippin is a city of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Flippin who work in office and administrative support (8.40%), healthcare suport services (6.84%), and management occupations (6.64%).

 Setting & Lifestyle